-Division of Music and Fine Arts: Dr. Becky Lombard, Chair
+School of Music: Dr. Becky Lombard, Dean

-The Music and Fine Arts Division is committed to providing each student with a solid, disciplined study of music reflecting a Christian worldview.
-It is also the purpose of the Music and Fine Arts Division: 1) To develop functional and disciplined musicians who are able to adapt to a variety of professional situations, or to pursue graduate studies.
+The School of Music is committed to providing each student with a solid, disciplined study of music reflecting a Christian worldview.
+It is also the purpose of the School of Music: 1) To develop functional and disciplined musicians who are able to adapt to a variety of professional situations, or to pursue graduate studies.
 To this end, the music faculty commit themselves to excellence in curriculum planning, instruction and student advisement.
-2) To be responsive to the needs of the Truett-McConnell College student body by providing opportunities for musical experiences through participation in vocal and instrumental ensembles, applied lessons, and through the availability of music classes.
+2) To be responsive to the needs of the Truett McConnell University student body by providing opportunities for musical experiences through participation in vocal and instrumental ensembles, applied lessons, and through the availability of music classes.
 3) To be responsive to the needs of the student body and the surrounding community by providing events for participation.
 These events include recitals, choral, concerts and instrumental concerts.
-4) To be responsive to the needs of Georgia Baptists and to the Christian community at large by providing an example of musical excellence, by training future worship and church music leaders, by providing music ensembles to assist congregational worship, and by assisting the Music and Worship Ministries of the Georgia Baptist Convention in providing music engrans for Georgia Baptists.
-5) To be responsive to the needs of PK-12th grade Music Education students in the state of Georgia and beyond by providing music education training in both choral and instrumental settings.
-Truett-McConnell College is an accredited institutional member of the National Association for Schools of Music.
-NASM: 11250 Roger Bacon Drive, Suite 21 Reston, VA 20190-5248.
+4) To be responsive to the needs of Georgia Baptists and to the Christian community at large by providing an example of musical excellence, by training future worship and church music leaders, by providing music ensembles to assist congregational worship, and by assisting the Music and Worship Ministries of the Georgia Baptist Convention in providing music programs for Georgia Baptists.
+5) To be responsive to the needs of PK-12th grade Music Education students in the state of Georgia and beyond by providing music education training in both choral and

+Music (NASM) located at: 11250 Roger Bacon Drive, Suite 21 Reston VA 20190-5248.
 (703) 437-0700.
-The Division of Music and Fine Arts offers courses in both music and art.
+The School of Music and Fine Arts offers courses in both music and art.